NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 This series contains images of Fry as mayor, family photos, landscapes, houses and postcards.
 The family photos are images mostly from the Fry family.
 Images include the parents of Fanny Williams Fry, Martha Edward Alston and Boddie Buxton Williams, Martha Williams Fry as a baby, and a cute photo of Doodlebug, the family cat standing on his “house” (11:1).
 There are several photos taken of the Alston family by local Greensboro photographers, Sidney Alderman and Alderman & Eutsler.

-Photos of Fry himself include one as a child (11:2), press photos taken by Greensboro photographer Jack Moebes, and various photos as mayor, including a group photo with city councilman, E.L.
+Photos of Fry himself include one as a child (11:2), press photos taken by Greensboro photographer Jack Moebes, and various photos of him as mayor, including a group photo with city councilman, E.L.
 Falconer (11:3).

 12. Printed Materials.
 26 folders (140 items).
 1887-1961.